metacraft-labs/DendrETH/README.md

-The DendrETH project implements the beacon chain [light client syncing algorithm][0] in the form of a smart contract for multiple targeted blockchains, aiming to enable the creation of secure bridges that don't require a trusted operator.
+The DendrETH project implements the beacon chain [light client syncing algorithm][0] in the form of a smart contract for multiple targeted blockchains, aiming to enable the creation of secure cross-blockchain bridges that don't require a trusted operator.

-For EVM-based blockchains, we build upon prior research by [0xPARC][1], [Darwinia][2], [Alex Stokes][3] and the Nimbus team to deliver the first end-to-end demonstration of syncing the entire Mainnet history since Altair.
+For EVM-based blockchains, we build upon prior research by [0xPARC][1], [Darwinia][2], [Alex Stokes][3] and the Nimbus team to deliver the first end-to-end implementation capable of syncing the entire Mainnet history since Altair.
+Our current [Solidity contract][4] leverages a [Circom zero-knowledge circuit][5] to the verify the BLS signatures of the Ethereum 2 validators and to apply most of the syncing protocol rules.
-The current [Solidity implementation][4] leverages a [Circom zero-knowledge circuit][5] to the verify the BLS signatures of the Ethereum 2 validators and to apply most of the syncing protocol rules.
-At the moment, parts of the light client update verification logic is still done in Solidity, but our team is well on track to implement a complete header-to-header zero-knowledge circuit which will enable any type of Ethereum client to develop one-shot syncing capabilities similar to the ones offered by the [Mina][6] blockchain (please see our [analysis][7] regarding the limitations of this approach).
+At the moment, parts of the light client update verification logic is still done in Solidity, but our team is well on track to implement a complete header-to-header zero-knowledge circuit which will enable any type of Ethereum client to develop one-shot syncing capabilities similar to the ones offered by the [Mina][6] protocol (please see our [analysis][7] regarding the limitations of this approach).

 For blockchains based on WebAssembly and BPF, we are developing a [direct implementation][8] of the light client syncing protocol based on the highly efficient BLS, SSZ and Light client syncing libraries developed by [Supranational][9] and the [Nimbus team][10].
-When compared to the similarly positioned [Snowbridge][11] project, our implementation brings a whopping 36x reduction in size (2.2MB vs 60kb) which should also translate in significant reduction in gas costs (currently, our code is targeting only the standard WebAssembly run-time instead of the full blockchain environments).
+When compared to the similarly positioned [Snowbridge][11] project, our implementation brings a 36-fold reduction in code size (2.2MB vs 60kb) which should also translate in significant reduction in gas costs (currently, our code is targeting only the standard WebAssembly run-time instead of the full blockchain environments).